mikaturunen/tmpgoesagile-workshop-2017/lambda/README.md

 * 'Roles'
 * Select your newly created Role 'workshop'
   * Find the full Role ARN: `arn:aws:iam::************:role/workshop`
-  * This is the Roly you need to have at hand
+  * This is the full Role you need to have at hand
 * Hop back into the section named 'CLI' and continue with the README.